 - Local base of operations.
-Our pilot remains in the area for the duration of the contract.
+Our pilots remain in the area for the duration of the contract.
 (Other pilots think it’s okay to return to Seattle if rain is unlikely; we don’t.)

 Weather monitoring.
-We monitor the weather every day using at least three up-to-date weather resources.
+We monitor the weather throughout the day every day using at least three up-to-date weather resources.
 We have in-flight weather radar monitoring capabilities, so we know where the rain is coming from, where it’s going, and when it’s most likely to start and stop.

 - Ground transportation.
-We don’t depend on someone else to provide transportation for the pilot or fueling system.
+We don’t depend on someone else to provide transportation for the pilots.

-- DOT-approved AvGas fuel system.
+- DOT-approved AvGas fuel systems.
 This gives us a total of 8 hours of flight time without needing to refuel at an airport.

 - Lodging flexibility through the use of a fully self-contained travel trailer.
 In many instances, we can base our pilot at your orchard to save you time and money.

 - Maximum 80-100 acres coverage per helicopter.
 We won’t spread ourselves too thin to provide the best service possible.
-If we contract for more than 100 acres per helicopter, we bring in another helicopter.
+The amount of acreage we need to cover determines how many helicopters we have on call.

 - In-flight cell phone capabilities.
-You can provide instructions to the pilot in flight.
+You can provide instructions in flight.

 - GPS for quick location of sites.
 When covering more than one orchard we can move between them quickly by the most direct route.